tomas-skalicky/coin_trading_algorithms__python/README.md

 base identified?"
 - `min_buy_order_profit_in_percents`.
 The profit calculated by the algorithm needs to exceed this minimum to place a buy order.
-The algorithm calculates the difference between the current price and the last price (= candlestick) of the most recent base.
+The algorithm calculates the difference between the weighted average price of the current candlestick and the low/high price of the last candlestick of the most recent base.
 - `previous_and_current_base_keep_coefficient` is used during the simulation and helps to determine what is the most recent base.
 The most recent base is held in variables, however when the current base is strong enough, the